bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 [Picture of setup here].

-Next, connect everything together using the pinout guide.
+Connect everything together as outlined in the pinout guide.
+After you double check you connections it is time to fire it up!

 [Picture of setup with jumper wires here.]